-Disclaimer: In my career, I’ve worked with smart people that happened to be analysts.
+Disclaimer: In my career, I’ve worked with smart people who happened to be analysts.
 Awesome people always bring great things to the team, no matter what they do.
 This is a hate-the-sin-not-the-sinner post.

-Software development brings together 3 kinds of expertise :
+Software development brings together three kinds of expertise :

 - Domain specialists know the problem and its context inside out.